doefom/restrict/README.md

 All of those classes extend the respective original class and perform minor changes on it.
 If you were to override or use another addon which rebinds one or more of those classes, you might run into issues.
 That's just something to keep in mind when using this addon.

+## Further Notes

+### REST API

+The addon does not affect Statamic's REST API.
+Therefore all entries will be visible to any user if the API is enabled.